 Hooray, hooray, hooray!!
 Is all I could think when I took this beautiful dish out of my oven.
 Seriously, if you happen to be having people over on a Saturday morning or afternoon, pop these in the oven and your house is going to be swoon-worthy.
 Then when they come to the door, you can be all, “oh really?
 It smells good in here?
 I hadn’t noticed.”

 Dangerous, I tell you.
-I love my neighbors, but I actually wish I had some close friends that lived next door, so I could just have them stop by in times like these.
+I love my neighbors, but I actually wish I had some close friends that lived next door, so I could just have them stop by at times like these.
 Or I could pop treats like this in their mailbox.
 Close friends who weren’t on diets ever.
 Otherwise they would just be annoying.
 And they’d just make me feel bad.
 And I’d probably majorly annoy them, too.

 I didn’t go too crazy on adding blueberries when I made these because I didn’t want them to end up an ooey gooey mess (yes, they are still ooey gooey, but in a controlled manner).
-I felt like the blueberry to bun ratio was perfect here and the sprinkles just make them look like more of a party.
+I feel like the blueberry to bun ratio is perfect here and the sprinkles just make them look like more of a party.
 Which is never a bad thing.

 So, I made these cinnamon rolls last week, but I’m pretty sure the dish that I put in my freezer is going to come out and go in the oven tonight.
 I’m expecting no guests and have no real reason to celebrate anything… But maybe we can just celebrate the fact that we made it through another Monday?
 I’m all about the small things in life.

 Making it through Mondays, successfully getting your grocery shopping done, doing a work presentation, or even just checking a few things off your t0-do list (yes, even if one of those things was “take a shower”), I think you deserve these.
-And if you can’t think of one thing you’ve accomplished today, I think you need these as a little pick-me-up.
+And if you can’t think of one thing you’ve accomplished today, I think you need these blueberry funfetti cinnamon rolls as a little pick-me-up.

 See?
 I’m really good at justifying stuff like this.
 Especially if it involves sprinkles.

-But really, stop making me justify these Blueberry Funfetti Cinnamon Rolls to you… Just know that you deserve them!
+But really, stop making me justify these funfetti cinnamon rolls to you… Just know that you deserve them!

 What’s the best cinnamon roll you’ve ever had?